Scale3-Labs/langtrace/README.md

 Langtrace collects basic, non-sensitive usage data from self-hosted instances by default, which is sent to a central server (via PostHog).

+The following telemetry data is collected by us:
+- Project name and type
+- Team name

 This data helps us to:

 - Understand how the platform is being used to improve key features.